oracle414/windows-rdp/readme.md

 12. Enjoy

-Note: 1) It will last till 6hr then you need to re-run it
+Note: 1) It will last till 6hr then you need to run it again
       2) Don't open Unity Launcher and Epic Games

 All credits to https://github.com/ElytrA8